-Configuring Google Ad Manager with GPT could be beneficial to a publisher as it offers:
+Configuring Google Ad Manager with GPT could be beneficial to a publisher as it offers the following:

-- Asynchronous rendering – This allows the browser to load an ad without blocking the page rendering and hence, improved page load time.
+- Asynchronous rendering – This allows the browser to load an ad without blocking the page rendering, improving page load time.

-- Single request mode – All ad units can be retrieved at once via a single ad request and enables advanced roadblocking.
-Thus, reduced latency.
+- Single request mode – All ad units can be retrieved simultaneously via a single ad request, enabling advanced roadblocking.
+Thus, reducing latency.

 - SSL support – GPT automatically works with HTTPS:// and HTTP://.
-A publisher doesn’t have to modify GPT for different secured or unsecured pages
+A publisher doesn’t have to modify GPT for secured or unsecured pages.

 - Multi-level Custom targeting – You can target ads based on slot-level/inventory-level as well as page-level.

 - Google Publisher Console – Via GPT, you can take advantage of Google Publisher Console, which consists of its own in-built debugging and support tools for publishers.